 After graduating in 1979, Baldwin worked as a community welfare counsellor.
 The New South Wales state government recognised Baldwin's skill as an advocate for the disabled and invited him to join the NSW Advisory Council for the Disabled.

 He was prominent in the organisation of events for the International Year of the Disabled in 1981 and was a founding member of the advocacy organisation now known as People with Disability Australia.
 Baldwin’s book Why does that Person Look Funny sought to explain disability to young children.

 He spoke to many tertiary students about the needs of people with disabilities.

 Ability Trek around Australia

-Between 1992 and 1996 Jacob travelled about 16,500 kilometres on the 'Ability Trek', with the hope to inspire others with the enormous abilities possessed by those with classified disabilities.
+Between 1992 and 1996, Baldwin travelled about 16,500 kilometres on the 'Ability Trek'.
+He hoped to inspire others with the great abilities possessed by those with classified disabilities.

 The Ability Trek left Sydney in January 1992.
-Over the next four and a half years, Jacob and a five-person support crew would travel at eight kilometres per hour around many of the coastal roads of mainland Australia and Tasmania.
+Over the next 4 and a half years, Baldwin and a 5-person support crew would travel at 8 kilometres per hour around many of the coastal roads of mainland Australia and Tasmania.

 There was a high turnover among the support crew.
 They encountered difficulties that delayed them for months at a time, such as while they tried to obtain fundraising permits in Perth, and during the breakdown of their bus in Port Hedland.